Links

 Creating and replying to a thread

-To create a thread, visit the ticket's page and click New comment toward the upper right corner, then type your initial comment and submit.
+To create a thread, visit the topic's page and click New thread toward the upper right corner, then type your initial comment and submit.
 To reply to an existing thread, click on the thread to open the reply box.

-The comment editor is the same rich text editor used for ticket descriptions.
-It supports Markdown-style shortcuts, emoji, ticket references, and more.
+The comment editor is the same rich text editor used for topic descriptions.
+It supports Markdown-style shortcuts, emoji, topic references, and more.

 Type @username in a comment to mention a teammate.
 They'll be notified that you mentioned them, but think of a mention as just an FYI.
 To track that they're accountable for following up, check the box to make them the thread assignee.